Tropical Storm Nadine (2024): Meteorological history

+moved into the eastern Pacific basin and contributed to the formation of Hurricane Kristy on October 21.

 Preparations and impact

-On the afternoon of October 18, Tropical Storm Watches were issued from Belize City north to the Belize–Mexico border, and from there north to Tulum, Quintana Roo.
-These were later upgraded to warnings.

 Belize

+On the afternoon of October 18, tropical storm watches were issued from Belize City to the Belize–Mexico border and were upgraded to a tropical storm warning the next day.
 Shelters were opened in Cayo District, Belize District, and in San Pedro Town.

-After making landfall near Belize City, Nadine produced rainfall totals of up to 2 in in some areas.
+After making landfall near Belize City, Nadine produced rainfall totals of up to 241 mm in some areas.
 The heavy rainfall caused the Mollejon Dam and Vaca Reservoir to spill, with the Chalillo Dam nearly spilling after it held back the rain-swollen Macal River.
-A bridge connecting the villages of San Ignacio and Santa Elena over the river was impassable as a result of it cresting over 15 ft above normal levels.
-Several other nearby bridges were not passable for the same reasons; the Mopan River also saw its water levels rise as well, including in some areas where levels equaled those during Hurricane Mitch.
-In Corozal District, the Hondo River was expected to flood several areas after its water levels also rose, in which a flood warning was in effect for multiple towns along it.
+A bridge connecting the villages of San Ignacio and Santa Elena over the river was destroyed as a result of it cresting over 4.6 m above normal levels.
+Several other nearby bridges were not passable for the same reasons; the Mopan River saw its water levels rise as well.
+In Corozal District, the Hondo River flooded several areas after its water levels also rose, in which a flood warning was in effect for multiple towns along it.
 Water levels of the river were not seen in some areas since Hurricane Keith, a Category 4 hurricane in 2000.
-Additionally, several roads in the district were flooded, rendering them impassable.
-Despite the flooding, no significant damages were reported in Belize.
+Additionally, several roads in the district impassable due to flooding.